streamnative/function-mesh-website/docs/reference/crd-config/function-crd.md

 If the node where a Pod is running has enough of a resource available, it's possible (and allowed) for a pod to use more resources than its `request` for that resource specifies.
 However, a pod is not allowed to use more than its resource `limit`.

+If the CPU and memory are the same and the function is a Java function then we only allow 90% of the memory available from the request for the JVM size to prevent out of memory errors.

 ## Secrets

 Function Mesh provides the `secretsMap` field for Function, Source, and Sink in the CRD definition.
 You can refer to the created secrets under the same namespace and the controller can include those referred secrets.
 The secrets are provide by `EnvironmentBasedSecretsProvider`, which can be used by `context.getSecret()` in Pulsar functions and connectors.